Sub Page Header

 Fayetteville and northwest Arkansas are home to some of the best roads and scenery for riding.
 Motorcycles are known for their open-air nature and ability to provide for an engaging and nimble ride responding deftly to hairpin turns and other aspects of the roadway.
-Motorcycles and motorcycle riding is an engrained part of the culture in northwest Arkansas and an activity that many people enjoy participating in.
-In fact, Fayetteville is home to the annual Bikes, Blues & BBQ Festival attracting enthusiasts from across the nation.
-Each yeah the festival brings thousands of motorcycle riders to the area where they can follow and array of trails such as the legendary Pig Trail and an array of others including the Grand Canyon of Arkansas and the Boston Mountains Tour.
+Motorcycles and motorcycle riding are an ingrained part of the culture in northwest Arkansas and an activity that many people enjoy participating in.
+Each year, the annual Bikes, Blues & BBQ Festival in Fayetteville attracts enthusiasts from across the nation.
+The festival brings thousands of motorcycle riders to the area where they can follow an array of trails such as the legendary Pig Trail and an array of others including the Grand Canyon of Arkansas and the Boston Mountains Tour.
 If you or a family member was injured in a motorcycle accident, you should consult with an experienced Fayetteville motorcycle accident lawyer.

 - Intoxicated drivers – A driver who consumes alcohol or drugs before getting behind the wheel increases the risk of injury for all individuals on the road.
 Alcohol and drugs dull the senses increase the odds of poor decision-making.

 - Poor weather conditions – While many motorcycle riders avoid riding in rain and poor weather conditions; even fog can increase the odds of an accident.
 Most adverse weather conditions increase stopping distances while simultaneously reducing visibility and the ability to detect hazards.

 - Commercial vehicle traffic – The presence of 18-wheelers and other large commercial trucks can also increase the odds of an accident.
 These vehicles can swerve in their lane when winds are high.
 Furthermore, their large size compared to a motorcycle often means that they do not see the bike and may merger or take other action.